 Small Cap Growth

-The investment objective of the Campbell Newman Small Cap Growth strategy is to consistently outperform the Russell 2000 Growth Index over rolling three-year periods at lower levels of risk, as defined by standard deviation of returns.
+The investment objective of the Small Cap Growth strategy is to outperform its Russell 2000 Growth Index over a full market cycle and at lower levels of risk, as defined by the standard deviation of returns.

 Campbell Newman’s core investment philosophy is that earnings growth drives stock prices.